- International Fees

 Learning Outcomes

-As a healthcare practitioner, you are expected to follow professional standards of practice throughout all SN programs and courses.
-In this course, you will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, professionalism, and clinical decision-making.
-Upon successful completion of this course, you should be able to:
+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
+In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, creative leadership and professionalism to:

-- cardiac surgery (CABG and valve surgery),
+- Cardiac surgery (CABG and valve surgery)

-- anesthesia and post-anesthesia recovery.
+- Anesthesia and post-anesthesia recovery

-Effective as of Spring/Summer 2023
+Effective as of Spring/Summer 2025

 Related Programs